Configuration#

 kind: ...

-routes: # APL policy, keyed by operation
+routes: # APL policy, a list of operations

 args: { ... }

-policy: [ ... ]
+pre_invocation: [ ... ]

 result: { ... }